 Actors in Third mission Quality Assurance

-Delegates for the Third Mission: within the Department there are delegates for Communication (Prof. Stefano Rossi and Prof. Giovanni Straffelini), Study Advisory (Dr. Cinzia Menapace), internships, stages and placement (Prof. Giandomenico Nollo) and relations with companies (Prof. Vincenzo M. Sglavo).
+Delegates for the Third Mission: within the Department there are delegates for Communication (Prof. Stefano Rossi and Prof. Giovanni Straffelini), Study Advisory (Prof. Cinzia Menapace), internships, stages and placement (Prof. Giandomenico Nollo) and relations with companies (Prof. Vincenzo M. Sglavo).